 The Benefits of Botox for Men

-Botox has gained in popularity amongst men in recent years, especially for men.
+Botox has gained in popularity amongst men in recent years.
 Botox (or Botulinum Toxin Type A) is a popular cosmetic treatment which helps men reduce facial lines and wrinkles as they age.
-Botox requires no downtime and is often used by male patients to smooth out facial lines, frown lines, horizontal lines on the forehead, and crow’s feet.
-Treatments can take as little as 15 minutes, and can be done during someone’s “lunch break”.
+Botox requires no downtime and is often used by male patients to smooth out facial lines, frown lines, horizontal lines on the forehead, and corners of the eyes, also known as crow’s feet.
+Treatments can take as little as 15 minutes, and can be done during someone’s lunch break.
 Results last for several months before requiring any re-treatment for ongoing maintenance.

 Some male patients may still be concerned that Botox or injectables are cosmetic procedures that are designed for women.
 As a result, some places have tried to destigmatize the procedure with names like “Brotox”.
 In reality, the recent increase in Botox injections in male patients is because more men are exercising, dieting, keeping fit, and aiming to look young and healthy.
 Some dermatologists have seen an increase of almost half of their cosmetic patients being male now.
 As Forbes’s writer Joseph DeAcetis noted in “The importance of Men’s Grooming,” for business, men are concerned with making themselves better “groomed”, which is in effect better “packaging.”
 This business concern combined with the “selfie” and social media based culture have increased the desire for men to make the right first impression.

-What are the most popular injection sites for male patients?
+What are the most popular injection sites for Botox for male patients?

 - Forehead to reduce fine lines and deep creases

 - Glabella in between the eyes for frown lines